 The Companies Law allows us to create and issue shares having rights different from those attached to our ordinary shares, including shares providing certain preferred rights with respect to voting, distributions, or other matters and shares having preemptive rights.
-As described above in the section titled "- Voting Rights," our amended and restated Articles of Association will provide for a dual-class share structure pursuant to which holders of our Class B ordinary shares will have the ability to control the outcome of matters requiring shareholder approval, even if they own significantly less than a majority of all outstanding ordinary shares, including the election of directors and significant corporate transactions, such as a merger or other sale of our company or its assets.
-Current executives and employees will have the ability to exercise significant influence over those matters.
 As of the closing of this offering, no preferred shares will be authorized under our amended and restated articles of association to be effective upon the closing of this offering.
 In the future, if we do authorize, create and issue a specific class of preferred shares, such class of shares, depending on the specific rights that may be attached to it, may have the ability to frustrate or prevent a takeover or otherwise prevent our shareholders from realizing a potential premium over the market value of their ordinary shares.
 The authorization and designation of a class of preferred shares will require an amendment to our amended and restated articles of association to be effective upon the closing of this offering, which requires the prior approval of the holders of a majority of the voting power attached to our issued and outstanding ordinary shares at a general meeting of our shareholders.
 The convening of the meeting, the shareholders entitled to participate and the vote required to be obtained at such a meeting will be subject to the requirements set forth in the Companies Law and our amended articles of association to be effective upon the closing of this offering, as described above in the section titled "- Shareholder Meetings."
-In addition, as disclosed in the section titled "--- Election of Directors," we will have a classified board structure upon the closing of this offering, which will effectively limit the ability of any investor or potential investor or group of investors or potential investors to gain control of our board of directors.
+In addition, as disclosed in the section titled "-Election of Directors," we will have a classified board structure upon the closing of this offering, which will effectively limit the ability of any investor or potential investor or group of investors or potential investors to gain control of our board of directors.